Mary Saunders is the author of Rhythms of Change: Reclaiming Your Health Using Ancient Wisdom And Your Own Common Sense (2014)

 Mary practiced Buddhist meditation for many years until she met her Sufi teacher in 2000.
 Here she found resonance in a mystical tradition that honors the feminine and direct experience of the divine.
 She has followed the Naqshbandi Sufi path ever since.

 She now focuses on writing and mentoring women individually and in groups.
-She is passionate about guiding women to reclaim what is healthy, whole, and holy within themselves and in life.

 Mary currently lives in Paso Robles, California with her husband, Whitfield Reaves.